 Murphy’s victory could be significant for another reason.

-If the Democrat-controlled New Jersey Legislature can deliver a rec legalization bill to Murphy’s desk not long after he takes office in January, the state will become the first in the nation to legalize adult-use cannabis via lawmakers as opposed to the ballot box.
+If the Democratic-controlled New Jersey Legislature can deliver a rec legalization bill to Murphy’s desk not long after he takes office in January, the state will become the first in the nation to legalize adult-use cannabis via lawmakers as opposed to the ballot box.

 “The governor was the only thing stopping legalization up until this point, and we’ve said since Christie was elected that we’re been waiting for him to leave,” Nison said.